tryin2bdeveloper/Devops_Group5/usecases/usecase-8.md

 Failure to produce the report.

 ## Primary Actor
-Analytics team.
+Analytics team

 ## Trigger
 A request for a population data report is initiated by the analyst.

 ### MAIN SUCCESS SCENARIO
-The data requested by the analyst is correctly retrieved.
+The data requested by the analyst is correctly retrieved .
 The population data for city and non-city dwellers is organized for all countries.
-The data is sorted and well-displayed for easy analysis.
+The data is sorted and well-displayed for easy develop.

 ### EXTENSIONS
 Data requested by the analyst does not exist.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0